Mob: 0438 924 208

 Fax: (08) 9651 4107

 Nadine has more than 15 years of accounts and administration experience.
 She has a Certificate IV in Bookkeeping, is a member of the Australian Bookkeepers Association and a Registered BAS Agent.

 Tracey is a freelance journalist, who previously worked for The West Australian, WA Business News and Financial Times publications.
 Tracey is based in Dandaragan and manages her family’s farming business, Dandaragan Organic Beef.
-She has a Bachelor of Communications/Journalism and is a WMG board member.
+She has a Bachelor of Communications/Journalism and is a WMG member.

 Dr Bill Bowden

 Dr Bill Bowden has 40 year’s of experience with plant and soil research, development and extension with DAFWA.
 He has a BSc(Agric) (UWA 1965) and a PhD soil chemistry.
 Bill has been awarded the Reserve Bank fellowship on fertiliser dissolution, placement and effectiveness, Donald medallist and GRDC Seed of Light award.
 Bill has spent his career developing soil fertility and fertiliser recommendation systems for crops and pastures in WA.